orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

 To install it by the **configuration file** method, you just have to specify the path to the file containing the Lua script in the ``LuaScripts`` variable.
-A comma seprated list of paths can be specified to install multiple scripts.
+A comma-separated list of paths can be specified to install multiple scripts.

 To upload a script stored in the file "``script.lua``" through the **REST API**, use the following command::